Skip to content

 pass

-# Different sessions have isolated memory
+# Different sessions have isolated event logs, VFS, and cache

 chat("Hello", session="user_alice") # Alice's conversation